 One of my favorite quotes is: ‘Bend like the willow, don’t break like the Oak’.

-Not always easy, but a necessary emotional survival skill.
+Not always easy, but definitely a necessary emotional survival skill.

 What methods can assist with attaining resilience?